Open every weekend from Easter to Christmas. Opening Times: Saturdays 11am to 1pm and 2pm to 4.30pm; Sundays 2pm to 4.30pm

 From prehistoric times to the present day, artefacts, documents and photographs illustrate the history of Dollar.

-A Time-Line of Dollar History, Local Witches, Floods in Dollar, the origin of the place-name “Dollar”, the History of the Dollar Academy Gardens, artefacts from local industries and churches, a working model of Dollar Railway Station - and much more ...
+New: a working model of Dollar Railway Station and model of Dollar Mine.
+A small exhibition of watercolours by Waller Hugh Paton, a Time-Line of Dollar History, Local Witches, Floods in Dollar, the origin of the place-name “Dollar”, the History of the Dollar Academy Gardens, local prehistoric finds, Granny's Kitchen - and much more ...

 Local finds from Bronze Age burials on loan from the National Museums of Scotland give an insight into early inhabitants of the Hillfoots.